pixelbar/nodebots-workshop/README.md

   <h1 align="center">Nodebots Workshop</h1>
 </p>

-🤖  This repo serves as resources for the Hardware &amp;&amp; JS workshop given at SHA2017
+🤖  This repo serves as resources for the Hardware &amp;&amp; JS workshop given at [NodeSchool Rotterdam].

 ## Requirements